learnsyslab/splax/docs/get-started/install.md

 ## Requirements

 splax needs an NVIDIA GPU and a CUDA-enabled JAX.
-The `jax[cuda12]` wheel is pulled in as a dependency, so no system CUDA toolchain is required.
-Python 3.12 is required.
+The `jax[cuda]` wheel is pulled in as a dependency, so no system CUDA toolchain is required.
+Python 3.11 is required.

 ## Install with pip